eddyzags/datastruct/zlist/README.md

 Zlist is a class that implements a linked list.
 A list is an ordered set of data elements, each containing a link to its successor (and sometimes its predecessor).
 They are multiple ways to design a linked list in memory.
 However, the Zlist use a list.
 A linked list is great for storing data when the number of items is either unknown (which would be possible with an array but should involve reallocation...)

-# Features (Member functions)
+# Features

-## Modifiers :
+### Modifiers

-### void push\_front(zType const &);
+`void push\_front(zType const &);`

-Add a new element at the front of the list.
-The class use his member variable phead\_ to push a new item which gives us a constant complexity.<br />
+Add a new element to the front of the list.
-Complexity : O(1)
+Complexity: constant

-### void push\_back(zType const &);
+`void push\_back(zType const &);`

-Add a new element a the back of the list.
-The class use his member variable ptail\_ and as push\_front, the complexity is constant. <br />
+Add a new element to the back of the list.
 Complexity : O(1)

 <br />